jianguoz/How-to-use-tensorboard/README.md

 # how-to-use-tensorboard
+### Jianguo Zhang, December 26, 2017

-This is the code for the "How to Use Tensorboard" live session by Siraj Raval on Youtube
+This is the implementation code for the "How to Use Tensorboard" live session by Siraj Raval on Youtube

 ## Overview

-This is the code for [this](https://www.youtube.com/watch?v=fBVEXKp4DIc) video on Youtube by Siraj Raval.
+This is the code for [this](https://www.youtube.com/watch?v=fBVEXKp4DIc) and [this](https://www.youtube.com/watch?v=3bownM3L5zM) video on Youtube by Siraj Raval.
 We're going to classify handwritten characters using a convolutional neural network.
 Then we'll visualize the results in tensorboard, including a demo of the new embedding visualizer.

 ## Dependencies